wasiahamad/Daily-DSA-Challenges/README.md

 - Return the index of the word in sentence (1-indexed) where searchWord is a prefix of this word.
 If searchWord is a prefix of more than one word, return the index of the first word (minimum index).
 If there is no such word return -1.

-- A prefix of a string s is any leading contiguous substring of s.
+- A prefix of a string s is any leading contiguous substring of s

 ## 🔧 How to Contribute